bkleinen/bkleinen.github.io/classes/ws2017/media-programming-rails/assignments/index.md

 ---
-title: Assignments for Web Technology
+title: M1 Assignments
 author: kleinen
 layout: page
 ---

 # Week 1

-## Getting started
+## Project Start, The Rails World

 ### Working on your project
 1. Write down your project vision.
 2. Write down your product backlog.
-Roughly prioritize it for business value.
+3. Roughly prioritize it for business value.
 Don't hesitate to write down as many stories as you want, you don't have to implement them all.
 3. Pick a user story that you can implement with simple CRUD operations.
 4. Draw a scribble for the screens involved.
 5. Draw a first sketch of the data model that is suffient for this story.
-6. Create a new rails application.
-7. Generate your first model/view/controller using `rails generate scaffold`
-8. Have a look at the generated html templates (find dem in app/views).
-Change and document one thing that makes sense within your application.
-9. Next, pick a user story that requires to add a little bit of functionality to your app.
-10. Implement it by at least creating a new controller action and route by hand.
+6. Install Ruby and Ruby on Rails on your computer.
+See [the rails guides](http://guides.rubyonrails.org/getting_started.html#installing-rails) and the [Ruby Homepage](https://www.ruby-lang.org/en/documentation/installation/) for instructions.

 ### Reading and preparation
 Starting next week, You will work on your project within the lab.